Quick Answer

 A savings account is used to hold money that you don’t plan on using right away, so you won’t have daily or regular transactions like you would with a checking account.
-Some banks will have charges and fees if you move money too frequently out of the checking account, or if there are too many transactions.
+Some banks will have charges and fees if you move money too frequently out of the account, or if there are too many transactions.
+The Consumer Financial Protection Bureau (CFPB) recommends that families review fee schedules carefully before opening any deposit account for a minor.

 You will have to evaluate the pros and cons of a savings account before placing your child’s money into an account.
 Here are some of the things you should be ready to talk with each financial institution about, and what to factor when making your decision.